Women's health

 Transforming diagnostics, empowering women

-From fertility, pregnancy and prenatal testing, through infectious diseases, to female cancers and bone health solutions, we truly touch women at every stage of their lives with Roche tests.
+From fertility, pregnancy and prenatal testing, through infectious diseases, to female cancers and bone health solutions, we truly touch women at every stage of their lives with Roche lab tests for women’s health.

 Closing the gap with XProject